Williamwhy/brats-mets-2026/README.md

 This repository contains the full inference pipeline submitted for the BraTS METS challenge: preprocessing, model inference, and postprocessing, packaged as a self-contained Docker container.

-The core model is built on [nnU-Net v2](https://github.com/MIC-DKFZ/nnUNet), extended with a custom trainer (`nnUNetTrainerStagedTverskyDoubleBranchFullTri`) that combines:
+The core model is built on [nnU-Net v2](https://github.com/MIC-DKFZ/nnUNet), extended with a custom trainer (`nnUNetTrainerStagedTverskyDoubleBranchFullTri`).

-- **Tversky loss** to better handle the severe class imbalance between tumor subregions and background
-- **A triple-encoder, dual-branch architecture** to separate learned representations across tumor subregions
-- **Region-based segmentation** across four target subregions: enhancing tumor (ET), resection cavity (RC), non-enhancing tumor core (NETC), and surrounding non-enhancing FLAIR hyperintensity (SNFH)

 ## Repository Structure